nelkinda/cctech-intermediate-C--bootcamp-2022/regex/README.md

   - `\<`: Start of word
   - `\>`: End of word
   - `\b`: Word boundary
+- Backreference: `\\n` with n being a number of a previous group matches that previous group again.

 ## Flavors
 There are different implementations of regular expressions.